nate-thegrate/hueman/README.md

 Many bugs have been fixed, thanks to some extensive playtesting :)

 If you notice something wrong, feel free to make a [GitHub issue](https://github.com/nate-thegrate/hueman/issues/new?template=report-a-bug.md) for it!
-Or if you don't have a GitHub account, you can use [this form](https://docs.google.com/forms/d/e/1FAIpQLScZgqN19eIaV-MBxDuOAkcLfsZs7HHS_Wu_PCJVdTPBVC9Bkg/viewform) instead.
+Or if you don't have a GitHub account, you can use a [Google form](https://docs.google.com/forms/d/e/1FAIpQLScZgqN19eIaV-MBxDuOAkcLfsZs7HHS_Wu_PCJVdTPBVC9Bkg/viewform) instead.

 Currently, there are a couple of minor platform-specific issues: